jambit/jambel/README.md

 - the position of the green light (`top` vs. `bottom`)
 - the host and port of the signal light
-- the timeout that is used when waiting for a reply and upon establishing a TCP connection Furthermore, the port of the web interface can be configured.
+- the timeout that is used when waiting for a reply and upon establishing a TCP connection
+- the port of the web interface can be configured
+- polling mode and polling interval (web interface is deactivated when using polling mode)

 Web UI
 ------